The-Notebookinator/notebookinator/docs.typ

 === Creating the Entry Point

-This section of the document covers how to add your own theme to the template.
-The first thing you'll have to do is create the entry point for your theme.
+The first thing you'll have to do to implement your own theme is create the entry point for your theme.

-Create a new directory inside the `themes/` directory, then create a Typst source file inside of that directory.
+Create a new directory inside the `themes/` directory and then create a Typst source file inside of that directory.
 For example, if you had a theme called `foo`, the path to your entry point would look like this: `themes/foo/foo.typ`.

+- themes
+  - foo
+    - foo.typ

 Once you do this, you'll have to add your theme to the `themes/themes.typ` file like this: